Enrollment Process – OPEN from January 26th – February 12th for 21-22 School Year

 Innocademy Allegan Campus is a completely free public school academy and is open to any student.
 Each spring Innocademy Allegan Campus will have a two week open enrollment period in which families may complete applications for student enrollment.
 By law, if there are more students applying for a particular grade level than seats available at that grade level, a public lottery will be held to determine admission and the waiting list.

-Enrollment at Innocademy Allegan Campus, Kindergarten – 8th grade, for the 2020-2021 school year is happening, now!
+Enrollment at Innocademy Allegan Campus, Young 5s – 8th grade, for the 2021-2022 school year is happening, now!

 Limited seats available.
 For questions, contact:

 Q: What grades are available at Innocademy Allegan Campus?